A Brief Defense of the Resurrection

 “It remains unsettled whether Jesus died of cardiac rupture or of cardiorespiratory failure.
 However, the important feature may be not how he died but rather whether he died.
 Clearly, the weight of historical and medical evidence indicates that Jesus was dead before the wound to his side was inflicted and supports the traditional view that the spear, thrust between his right ribs, probably perforated not only the right lung but also the pericardium and heart and thereby ensured his death.
 Accordingly, interpretations based on the assumption that Jesus did not die on the cross appear to be at odds with modern medical knowledge.”

-So I think we see through the “swoon theory” is unbelievable it does lend credibility to the other evidence leading to the resurrection.
+Although the “swoon theory” is unbelievable it does lend credibility to the other evidence leading to the resurrection.
 This is because if someone is willing to claim that Jesus did not die on the cross rather than face the other evidence then the other evidence must be substantial indeed.

 So what then is the significance that Jesus was buried and that Paul and the confession stated that?
 The Heidelberg Catechism says that “His burial testified that He had really died.”